-

 What is a crypto rug pull?

-Crypto rug pulls come in many forms.
+Crypto rug pulls come in many forms:

-Sometimes they come in the form of a ponzi scheme, when a charismatic crypto project manager convinces investors to buy into a crypto token or platform and then absconds with the funds.
+- Ponzi schemes.
+A charismatic crypto project manager convinces investors to buy into a crypto token or platform and then absconds with the funds.

 To add more nuance to how these rug pulls occur, we’ll discuss the three main ways developers carry out these underhanded schemes.